 Verify no aliasing within individual bits of a CSR.

 Verify no aliasing within the CSR address space.

 Based on the sanity test, this test will focus on testing the escalation accumulation feature.
 So all the escalations in the test will be triggered by alert accumulation.

-Based on the sanity test, this test will randomize the escalation timeout feature.
+Based on the sanity test, this test will focus on testing the escalation timeout feature.
 So all the escalations in the test will be triggered by interrupt timeout.

 Based on the sanity test, this test enables ping testing, and check if the ping feature correctly pings all devices within certain period of time